abhijeet4022/project-parameterstore/README.md

 # project-parameterstore
-Repository for SSM Parameter Store used to store the secrets and credential for the project.
+Repository for SSM Parameter Store used to store the secrets and credentials for the project.